unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 entire handshake if the client selects a cipher suite that it does not claim to support.

-A server MAY choose to offer a smaller set of cipher suites for use in Zero-RTT than it might support for a complete TLS handshake.
+A server MAY choose to offer a smaller set of cipher suites for use in the client's first flight than it might support for a complete TLS handshake.
 While the set of cipher suites advertised in a server configuration are not necessarily a strict subset of the cipher suites that a server is prepared to support for a handshake, this could.

 Clients MUST NOT alter the set of cipher suites they offer based on the value seen in a ServerConfiguration.
 While a falsified ServerConfiguration might